 In other words, the technique that Anthony Nelson used in 2015 still works today.

-With the introduction of the Google Freshness Algorithm, Google has a bias towards fresh content.
+With the introduction of the Google Freshness Algorithm, Google has a ranking preference towards fresh content.
 But this applies to certain categories of content more than to others.